DanielTsiang/CS50ai/project4/shopping/README.md

 ### Description
-An AI that predicts whether online shopping customers will complete a purchase, by using a tuned nearest-neighbor classifier on a scaled data set.
+An AI that predicts whether online shopping customers will complete a purchase, by using a tuned nearest-neighbor classifier on an overbalanced and scaled data set.

 Feature engineering was performed to select the best features with the highest scores.